 Our collective knowledge of the climate crisis is growing.
-Consumers are becoming more demanding of brands.
-Investors are increasingly seeking to build net zero aligned portfolios.
-High-quality talent is seeking employment with purpose-led companies.
-In this context, we believe that any costs associated with this additional level of ambition represent a wise investment in building our purpose-led, future-fit business, one that will be respected and trusted by future generations as much as it has been by past generations.
+Consumers are becomingIt is too early to predict with confidence the amount of residualmore demanding of brands.
+Investors are increasingly seeking to build net zerocarbon that would be left from sourcing to the point of sale inaligned portfolios.
+High-quality talent is seeking employment with purpose-led2039, or indeed the carbon price in 2039 were Unilever to purchasecompanies.
+In this context, we believe that any costs associated with this additionalcarbon removal credits to substantiate a net zero claim.level of ambition represent a wise investment in building our purpose-led, future-fitCarbon markets are currently immature.
+Society has yet to fullyhas been by past generations.agree on how different carbon credits types might be used to substantiate net zero claims.